 Additionally, the City of Kansas City has compiled information dedicated to financial resources for local businesses, including details regarding utilities, emergency loans and more.

-If you would like to receive updates about what the City is doing in response to the Coronavirus, text COVIDKC to 888777.
+If you would like to receive updates about what the City of Kansas City is doing in response to the Coronavirus, text COVIDKC to 888777.

 The Missouri Department of Health and Senior Services is operating a hotline for residents and health care providers to call for information and guidance about COVID-19.
 The statewide hotline number is 877-435-8411.
 The hotline is being operated by medical professionals and is available 24 hours a day, 7 days a week.